 |Marazzo M8 8Str1497 cc, Manual, Diesel, 17.3 kmpl||Rs.14.38 Lakh*||Check February Offers|

 Marazzo Latest Update

-Mahindra Marazzo Price and Variants: Priced between Rs 9.99 lakh to 13.90 lakh (introductory prices, ex-showroom India), the Marazzo is Mahindra’s latest people mover.
-The Mahindra Marazzo is offered in four variants: M2 (base), M4, M6 and M8 (top-spec).
-Which Marazzo variant offers the most value?
-Answer here.
+Mahindra Marazzo Price and Variants: Prices for the Mahindra Marazzo start from Rs 9.99 lakh and go up to Rs 13.90 lakh (introductory prices, ex-showroom Delhi).
+The Mahindra Marazzo is available in four variants: M2 (base), M4, M6 and M8 (top-spec).

 Mahindra Marazzo Engine and Mileage: The Mahindra Marazzo is only available with a diesel engine as of now.
 The new 1.5-litre, 4-cylinder diesel engine, which debuted with the Marazzo, produces 123PS and 300Nm mated to a 6-speed manual gearbox.
 Mahindra has planned to introduce an automatic transmission option with the Marazzo in 2020.
 Moreover, a petrol engine will also be introduced at the same time.
 The Marazzo has a ground clearance of 167mm (laden) and offers an ARAI-certified mileage of 17.3kmpl.